 George L. Reis Civil War Transcripts

-This collection consists of 28 transcripts from George L. Reis to his family and friends back home.
-The transcripts discuss the everyday life a soldier during the Civil War.
-Reis served in Company "C" 105th Volunteers from August 1862-June 1865.
-Topics covered in his letters include desertion, battle maneuvers, as well as affairs at home.
+This collection consists of 28 transcripts of letters from George L. Reis to his family and friends back home.
+The transcripts discuss the everyday activities of a soldier during the Civil War and other topics such as desertion, battle maneuvers, and affairs at home.

 Dates